Committee Chair: Sue Bianco

 Confirmation Mentor Program

 As our confirmation students are preparing to affirm the promises made on their behalf at their baptisms, we recognize that this is a vital time in their faith development.
-Through this recently-developed mentor program, we are able to add an additional element of purposeful relationship with an adult member of the congregation.
+Through this mentor program, we provide an additional element of purposeful relationship with an adult member of the congregation.
 These relationships offer an opportunity for our youth to see faithful adults who live out their calls from God in many different and wonderful ways and give our youth a way to see their own lives fitting into this community.

-The library serves our congregation and its ministries with 1700+ items in our self-serve collection that includes books, periodicals, videos, audio cd’s, music, and collections for children, teens and adults.
+The library serves our congregation and its ministries with more than 1600 items in our self-serve collection that includes books, periodicals, videos, audio cd’s, music, and collections for children, teens and adults.

 The Library maintains membership in the Church and Synagogue Library Association and its collection is cataloged to professional library standards.
 The collection database can be searched from the computer in the library, and, in the near future, it will also be accessible from the church’s online website.